sandra-ab/EcoservR/index.md

 # EcoservR release

-We are working towards a beta-release of the toolkit as a series of R scripts in the autumn 2020, and with a user interface later in the year.
-EcoservR will be free to use.
+We are currently beta-testing the tool with a few organisations.
+EcoservR will be distributed as an R package and should be made available to all in summer 2021.
+It will be open-source and free to use.

 Watch this space!